-- Transformed into jumper, blankets and ties.
+- Transformed into jumpers, blankets and ties.

 - Printed on face coverings.

-Since their creation in 2018, the stripes have been spotted at COP25, on badges worn by US senators, on the Main Stage at Reading Festival on homemade dresses, at climate protests, and on the side of a Tesla.
+Since their creation in 2018, the stripes have been spotted at COP25, on badges worn by US senators, on the Main Stage at Reading Festival, on homemade dresses, at climate protests, and on the side of a Tesla.

 This was the fourth year in a row the stripes have been shared en masse on the summer/winter solstice.

 The University of Reading has also today announced more climate action activities ahead of the COP26 international climate change conference, due to be held in Glasgow in November 2021.